msabramo/kallithea/README.rst

 - Built in Gist functionality for sharing code snippets.
 - Integrates easily with other systems, with custom created mappers you can connect it to almost any issue tracker, and with an JSON-RPC API you can make much more
-- Build in commit-api let's you add, edit and commit files right from RhodeCode web interface using simple editor or upload binary files using simple form.
+- Build in commit-api let's you add, edit and commit files right from Kallithea web interface using simple editor or upload binary files using simple form.
 - Powerfull pull-request driven review system with inline commenting, changeset statuses, and notification system.